yaaase/stylr/README.md

 <code>stylr /path/to/directory --meta</code> also check for use of metaprogramming

-<code>stylr /path/to/directory --ignore=/path/to/directory/to_ignore</code> optionally ignore a particular directory
+<code>stylr /path/to/directory --ignore=dir_to_ignore</code> optionally ignore a particular directory relative to the current directory

+Here's what I typically check against the stylr source itself with (launched from the stylr root dir):

+<code>stylr . --ignore=spec</code>

 <h4>Contributing</h4>